49 Different Types of Saws and Their Uses – Which is Right For You?

 Take the chain off a standard gas-powered chainsaw, split it at one point, and add handles at both ends, and you have the basics of a pocket chainsaw.
 Like the wire saw, it’s a favorite of survivalists and backpackers thanks to its lightweight and compact design.
-They’re slightly heavier than wire saws, but cut using teeth rather than friction— making them faster and easier to use.
+They’re slightly heavier than wire saws but cut using teeth rather than friction— making them faster and easier to use.

 20. Manual pole saw

 Power tools have led the way in building technology, making projects faster and easier to accomplish with minimal strain and effort.
 From tabletop to battery-powered, electric saws can make even the largest projects quicker and easier.
-The following 25 types of saws will keep you covered from the most intricate to the heaviest jobs.
+The following 29 types of saws will keep you covered from the most intricate to the heaviest jobs.

 Property owners with a lot of trees probably have a chainsaw in the shed.
 Since the development of the first industrial chain saw in 1918, they’ve been used for felling trees of all sizes.
-Chainsaws with electric motors can be powered either by a battery or a power cord and tend to vibrate less than gasoline-powered models.
+Chainsaws with electric motors can be powered by a battery or a power cord and tend to vibrate less than gasoline-powered models.
 This makes them a popular choice for reducing fatigue on jobs that require a long duration of chain saw work.

-2. Miter saw
+22. Miter saw

 Miter saws are designed for making angled cuts.
-A miter is a joint cut between two pieces of wood by cutting equally angled surfaces at the end of both pieces.
+A miter is a joint cut between two pieces of wood made by cutting equally angled surfaces at the end of both pieces.
 Miter saws are equipped with boxes that guide the angles of these cuts, making the production of perfect 45-degree angle cuts quick and easy.
 They’re an indispensable tool for cutting molding and trim.

-3. Circular saw
+23. Circular saw

-4. Table saw
+24. Table saw